-Corvus Energy to supply ESS for the first Net Zero Subsea Construction Vessel
+Corvus Energy to supply ESS for the first net zero subsea construction vessel

-The new ESCV will be the first vessel to perform heavy construction work in both offshore wind and subsea with net zero emissions

-Corvus Energy, the leading provider of marine battery and fuel cell systems, said that they have been selected by HAF Power Solutions (HPS) to supply Energy Storage Systems (ESS) for the innovative Energy Subsea Construction Vessel (ESCV) to be built for shipowner REM Offshore.
+Corvus Energy, a provider of marine battery and fuel cell systems, have been selected by HAF Power Solutions (HPS) to supply Energy Storage Systems (ESS) for the innovative Energy Subsea Construction Vessel (ESCV) to be built for shipowner REM Offshore, according to the company's release.

 REM Offshore is one of the main players in the maritime cluster in Norway with a modern fleet of 19 vessels for offshore, offshore wind, and subsea operations.